Pancreatic lipase family

-Triglyceride lipases (EC 3.1.1.3) are a family of lipolytic enzymes that hydrolyse ester linkages of triglycerides.
+Pancreatic lipases (EC 3.1.1.3) are a family of lipolytic enzymes that hydrolyse ester linkages of triglycerides.
 Lipases are widely distributed in animals, plants and prokaryotes.

 At least three tissue-specific isozymes exist in higher vertebrates, pancreatic, hepatic and gastric/lingual.
 These lipases are closely related to each other and to lipoprotein lipase (EC 3.1.1.34), which hydrolyses triglycerides of chylomicrons and very low density lipoproteins (VLDL).

+Pancreatic lipase contains two protein domains.
+The one toward the N terminus is an α/β hydrolase, whereas the one toward the C terminus plays a role in binding to colipase, a protein needed in order for the lipase to become activated.

 The most conserved region in all these proteins is centred on a serine residue which has been shown to participate, with a histidine and an aspartic acid residue, in a charge relay system.
 Such a region is also present in lipases of prokaryotic origin and in lecithin-cholesterol acyltransferase (EC 2.3.1.43) (LCAT), which catalyzes fatty acid transfer between phosphatidylcholine and cholesterol.